This blog may contain affiliate links. Read our disclosure policy for more info.

 31. Play in the snow at the Snow Farm

-Cross country skiing at the Snow Farm in Cardrona is a great introduction to the sport because included in the price you get a one-hour lesson for beginners.
-After, the lesson which happens daily at 10:30 am, you are free to explore the cross-country trails on your own.
+Trying a full-day ski experience skiing at the Snow Farm in Cardrona is a great introduction to the sport, because included in the price you get a one-hour lesson for beginners!
+After the lesson, which happens daily at 10:30 am, you are free to explore the cross-country trails on your own.

-Related read: On a budget?
+Related Read: On a budget?
 There are lots of free and cheap things to do in Wanaka too!

 Where to Stay in Wanaka